nasa/harmony-py/README.md

 1b.
 Use pyenv & pyenv-virtualenv.
 This will install Python 3.9 & create a virtualenv using that version of Python.
 Important: if this is your first time using pyenv to install Python, be sure that you have the [Python build requirements installed](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) first.

-> make pyenv-virtualenv
+> make pyenv-setup

 If you've setup pyenv with your shell properly, it should automatically activate the environment.
 It does this by creating a `.python-version` file in the project directory.
-Most shells can be setup to automatically activate & deactivate virtual environments when cd'ing into & out of directories by using the value specified in `.python-version`.
-This is very convenient to it ensure that the correct virtualenv has been activated (and deactivated) when starting work on a project.
+Most shells can be setup to automatically activate & deactivate virtual environments when cd'ing into & out of directories by using the value found in `.python-version`.
+This is convenient since it ensures that the correct virtualenv has been activated (and deactivated) when starting work on a project.
 See the pyenv docs for more details.
 If you need to manually activate & deactivate:

 > pyenv activate harmony-py
 > pyenv deactivate